-What is the difference between Relationship Intensives and Marathon Therapy?
+What is a Relationship Intensives

 Relationship Intensives condense over a month of therapy into a one day – to fast track the healing process.
 It’s often used for clients starting therapy in a lot of distress, or simply eager to get things underway faster.

 How do I decide if this is right for us?

 For both intensive sessions the key criteria is both parties being willing and engaged.
 Long sessions where one party is uncommitted or undecided is typically counterproductive.

 Intensives and Marathon sessions are not suitable where there is active addiction; an ongoing affair; serious mental health issues or domestic violence.

 Relationship Intensives are designed to massively fast track the healing and connection process for couples.
 They can be used for almost any issue a couple experiences.
 They to do in a day or two what otherwise might take a couple of months in therapy.
 They jump start the therapy process, often shifting couples quickly into a more connected, loving space making the whole therapy process more enjoyable and effective.
 They can also be good for couples at a tipping point trying to decide whether to stay or go.

 Follow up work and strategies are typically assigned and can be supplemented with Skype sessions.

 - Strong desire to make change happen fast

 - Mutual commitment to overcome issues and get reconnected.